vasilyyaremchuk/weather/README.md

 - rootRedirect '/' - redirect root URL to the default locale version
 - index '/{_locale}' - main page with weather data
 - getWeatherApi '/api/{city}' - API endpoint for getting weather data for a specific city
-- getWeatherApiBase '/api' - API endpoint for getting weather data for a specific city
+- getWeatherApiBase '/api' - API endpoint that returns an error when no city is provided

+There is a room to improve the code.
+We can add authorisation to the API endpoint.
+But in that case we need to handle with the API key or auth token and probably set up backend to handle with them.

+The main page uses [templates/weather/index.html.twig](templates/weather/index.html.twig).
+This template is extended by [templates/base.html.twig](templates/base.html.twig).

 ### ErrorController